-I. School Health Advisory Committee (SHAC)
+I. School Wellness Committee

-The school district will create, strengthen, or work within existing school health advisory committees to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
-The committee also will serve as resources to school sites for implementing those policies.
+The school district and/or individual schools within the district will create, strengthen, or work within existing school health councils to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
+The councils also will serve as resources to school sites for implementing those policies.
+(A school health council consists of a group of individuals representing the school and community, and should include parents, students, and representatives of the school food authority, members of the school board, school administrators, teachers, health professionals, and members of the public.)
+The current committee members are: